 In May 2018, we issued \$1,150.0 million in par value of convertible senior notes due 2025 and entered into related convertible note hedge and warrant transactions.
 The terms of the notes, hedge and warrant transactions are discussed more fully in Note 9 to the consolidated financial statements included elsewhere in this quarterly report on Form 10-Q. We used a portion of the net proceeds to repay at maturity all of our \$690.0 million outstanding aggregate principle amount of convertible senior notes due in 2019.
-We intend to use the remaining net proceeds of the offering for share repurchases, working capital and general corporate purposes, including potential acquisitions and other strategic transactions.

 In February 2014, we issued \$690.0 million in par value of convertible senior notes due 2019 and entered into related convertible note hedge and warrant transactions.
-The terms of the notes, hedge and warrant transactions are discussed more fully in Note 9 to the consolidated financial statements included elsewhere in this quarterly report on Form 10-Q. We repaid the full principal amount due in cash in February 2019, as the notes matured and no conversions occurred.
+We repaid the full principal amount due in cash in February 2019, as the notes matured and no conversions occurred.